 The Master of Science in Building Construction at Virginia Tech offers the opportunity for advanced study and research in specialized areas related to building design, construction, and operations over a broad range of scales providing the basis for diverse career paths and/or entry into a Ph.D. level program.
 Coursework includes core courses and electives in construction-, design-, and business-related disciplines.
-Students may complete their degree requirements either through independent investigation on a subject of their own interest through a faculty-supervised Thesis or Project & Report (Research Track), or through a final exit examination administered by the faculty (Industry Track).
+Students may complete their degree requirements either through independent investigation on a subject of their own interest through a faculty-supervised Thesis or Project & Report (Research Track), or through a final exit examination administered by a graduate faculty committee (Industry Track).
 An accelerated graduate/undergraduate program option is also available for exceptional undergraduate students in Building Construction or related fields at Virginia Tech.
 The degree is designed to be completed in 3 semesters.

 The Industry Track offers opportunities for students who are interested in a career in the Architecture, Engineering, and Construction (AEC) industry after graduation.
 This track allows students to explore the key topics and issues that face the AEC industry, working closely with faculty and industry leaders.
 Students in this track may customize their course of study though their choice of elective courses both inside and outside the School of Construction, as well as through independent study working directly with faculty.
 Internships, executive shadowing experiences, and extracurricular opportunities round out the industry track experience, resulting in students who are well-prepared to develop cutting edge solutions to industry challenges and carry their companies forward into the future.
-Students will complete their degree in this track with a final oral exit exam administered by a standing construction faculty committee.
+Students will complete their degree in this track with a final oral exit exam administered by a graduate faculty committee.